 For proof of this, look no further than the chatbot Microsoft “Tay” that launched in March.
 After one day interacting with people on Twitter, enough people fed it racist, sexist, horribly mean tweets that it became a completely deplorable (to borrow a term) sounding tweeter, and had to be shut down.

-Regulating the data that we feed AI in the next decade may be as important to their language development as their ability to reason.
+Regulating the data that creators feed AI in the next decade may be as important to their language development as their ability to reason.

 The future is going to be totally :)